Bruna Lombardi

 Bruna Patricia Maria Teresa Romilda Lombardi (born August 1, 1952) is a Brazilian poet, writer, model, and film and TV actress.
 She is daughter of Italian film producer Ugo Lombardi.

 She is married to actor Carlos Alberto Riccelli and has a son (Kim Lombardi Riccelli).
 They reside in Los Angeles, California, United States.
 She is still thought of as one of the great Brazilian beauties.

+Born in Rio de Janeiro, the daughter of Italian photographer and filmmaker Ugo Lombardi and Austrian actress Yvonne Sandner, Bruna studied at Colégio Dante Alighieri and graduated from two colleges, FAAP and ESPM.